 View a user’s or team’s activity data.

-Get an overview of where users are on their projects.
+Get an overview of where your team members are on their projects.

 Understand a contributor’s typical work pattern and identify breaks in that pattern.